Project

 Actions #11

-Updated by Hammel 5 months ago
+Updated by Hammel almost 1 year ago

 Googling around, I found a newer version of Matchbox keyboard.
 This might help with the size issues.
 But I'll have to switch from local source (an app template) to remote source (a wrapper template) to use it.